Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

-_(The installation process is relatively simple.
+_The installation process is relatively simple.
 First, setup AltServer on our PC/mac, use AltServer to install AltStore to our devices, then use AltStore to install uYouPlus.
-Your phone must be connected to your PC/mac during the whole process)._
+Your phone must be connected to your PC/mac during the whole process._

 # Table of Content
 * [Install AltStore](#install-altstore)